 The REAL 1929 may riots of 1929

-Demonstrations in the open air without special permission have been banned since 1924 in Germany but this never caused any problems.
+Demonstrations in the open air without special permission have been illegal since 1924 in Germany but this rarely caused any serious problems.

 But by 1929 the political tension in Germany had heated up so much that trouble was brewing.

-At the end of 1928 Adolf Hitler’s speech ban was lifted and he had started agitating the situation in the country right away, causing street fighting and several deaths.
+At the end of 1928 Adolf Hitler’s public speech ban was lifted and he had started agitating the situation in the country right away, causing even more street fighting and several deaths.

-The Berlin Police President Karl Friedrich Zörgiebel then reinforced the ban on all public open air gatherings of political nature.
+The Berlin Police President Karl Friedrich Zörgiebel then reinforced the ban on all public open air gatherings of a political nature in Berlin.